-The Organization entered into an operating lease commitment on October 31, 2016 for a fiveyear period that commenced on March 1, 2017.
+The Organization entered into an operating lease commitment on October 31, 2016 for a five-year period that commenced on March 1, 2017.
 This lease was modified during the year ended December 31, 2021, which served to reduce the Organization's office space and extend the term of the lease through February 2027.
 Effective September 1, 2021, the monthly rate was \$3,200.
 This rate increased by \$100 beginning on March 1, 2023, and every March 1 for the subsequent years through the end of the lease.
 The Organization accounted for the lease in accordance with ASC 842, Leases.
 The lease liability is recorded based on the present value of the future payments of the lease as discounted at a risk-free rate.
-The Organization

-NOTES TO FINANCIAL STATEMENTS For the Years Ended December 31, 2022 and 2021 has established a right of use asset equal to the remaining lease liability under the lease arrangement.
-Future minimum lease payments under non-cancelable leases, by year end in the aggregate, as of December 31, 2022 are as follows:
+The Organization has established a right of use asset equal to the remaining lease liability under the lease arrangement.
+Future minimum lease payments under non-cancelable leases, by year end in the aggregate, as of December 31, 2023 are as follows: